owiber/owiber.github.com/_posts/2009-07-27-the-monster-and-fan-one.markdown

 Let me treat you to this beauty of story-writing (from <a href="http://en.wikipedia.org/wiki/Final_crisis">Wikipedia</a>):

-<blockquote>"Darkseid's essence attempts to claim the Miracle Machine in a last ditch effort to defeat Superman.
-However, Superman sang a note at a frequency that countered Darkseid's own vibrational frequency, shattering his essence."</blockquote>
+> "Darkseid's essence attempts to claim the Miracle Machine in a last ditch effort to defeat Superman.
+However, Superman sang a note at a frequency that countered Darkseid's own vibrational frequency, shattering his essence."

 Yay!
 That's just what everyone wanted Superman to have.
 Super-<em>song</em>.
 Here's another character that had this power (well, kinda):